gotesgan/imageopt-/README.md

-### Documentation for the Project

----

 ### **1. Overview**
 This project is designed to handle user registration, project creation, and image management using Prisma as the ORM for database interactions, Express.js for the web server, and Sharp for image transformation.
-The application manages users, their associated projects, and image uploads, storing original and transformed images in a structured folder system.
+The application manages users, their associated projects, and image uploads, storing both original and transformed images in a structured folder system.

 ---